yukunyuan/yukunyuan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an Tenure-Track Assistant Professor of the Department of Computer Science & Engineering, University of Tennessee at Chattanooga.
-I got my Ph.D. degree in Computer Engineering at Stony Brook University working with Professor [Shan Lin](https://www.ece.sunysb.edu/~slin/).
+I am an incoming Tenure-Track Assistant Professor of the Department of Computer Science & Engineering, University of Tennessee at Chattanooga.
+I am pursuing my Ph.D. degree in Computer Engineering at Stony Brook University working with Professor [Shan Lin](https://www.ece.sunysb.edu/~slin/).
 I got my bachelor's degree of Science from Shanghai Jiao Tong University (SJTU) in 2015 with a major in Computer Science.

 My research interests are broadly in the areas of Cyber-Physical Systems, Internet of Things, Control, and Data Science.